rethinkdb/rethinkdb_rebirth/README.md

 ### 3. Run some queries

 Click on the Data Explorer tab in the browser.
 You can manipulate data using JavaScript straight from your browser.
-By default, RebirthDB creates a database named `test`.
+By default, RethinkDB creates a database named `test`.
 Let’s create a table:

 ```javascript
 r.db('test').tableCreate('tv_shows')